CONSTITUTION OF ASSOCIATION FOR CHRISTIAN COUNSELLING (SINGAPORE)

-c.
-To promote and assist in the research on Christian counselling theories and practices;
+To promote and assist in the research of integrative practices that support spiritual and bio-psycho-social wellness;

-d.
-To promote and reinforce high standards in education and training, competency and growth based on best practices described in ACCS's Code of Ethics which is subject to regular review and updates;
+To promote and reinforce standards in education and training, competency and growth based on best practices described in ACCS's Code of Ethics which is subject to regular review and updates;

-f.
-To foster co-operation and sharing of information and experience among Christians of different Biblical and Christian counselling approaches and specialisations.
+To foster co-operation, sharing of information and experience among Christians of different Biblical and Christian counselling approaches and specialisations.

 In furtherance of the objects, the Society shall with the approval of the relevant authorities:

-a.
-Organise, participate in arranging and providing for conferences, workshops, exhibitions, business and social meetings, lectures and discussions on subjects of interest for persons interested in Christian counselling, and also for conduct and publication of research relevant to Christian counselling;
+Organise, participate in, arrange, and provide for conferences, workshops, exhibitions, lectures and discussions on subjects of interest for persons interested in Christian counselling, and also to conduct and publish research relevant to Christian counselling;

-d.
-Consider and advise on any question of policy related to the practice of Christian counselling referred to it for consideration by any member of the Society or by any other body/agency (government, non government, public or private sector)
+Consider and advise on any question of policy related to the practice of Christian counselling referred to it for consideration by any member of the Society or by any other body/agency (government, non-government, public or private sector)